Bashaud Breeland: 2018 season

 On September 25, 2018, the Green Bay Packers signed Breeland to a one-year, $880,000 contract that includes a signing bonus of $90,000.
-The Packers signed Breeland after Davon House sustained a shoulder injury and was subsequently placed on injured-reserve.
+Breeland was signed after cornerback Davon House sustained a shoulder injury and was placed on injured reserve.
 Head coach Mike McCarthy named Breeland the fifth cornerback on the depth chart, behind Tramon Williams, Kevin King, Josh Jackson, and Jaire Alexander.

-Breeland's first game as a Packer was a 17–31 loss to the New England Patriots in Week 9, after missing several weeks to learn the playbook.
-In Week 10, against the Miami Dolphins, Breeland recorded his first interception of the season off Brock Osweiler.
+Breeland's first game as a Packer was a 17–31 loss to the New England Patriots in Week 9, after missing several weeks of play to learn the playbook.
+In Week 10 against the Miami Dolphins, Breeland recorded his first interception of the season off backup quarterback Brock Osweiler.
 He injured his groin in Week 11 against the Seattle Seahawks and missed the next two games.
-Breeland returned in the Week 14 game against the Atlanta Falcons, where he recorded a 22-yard interception return touchdown off Falcons quarterback Matt Ryan, while also having a fumble recovery in the same game that helped seal a 34–20 win for the Packers.
+Breeland returned in the Week 14 game against the Atlanta Falcons, where he recorded a 22-yard pick-six off Falcons' quarterback Matt Ryan, while also having a fumble recovery in the same game that helped seal a 34–20 win for the Packers.

 Kansas City Chiefs

 2019 season

-On March 18, 2019, the Kansas City Chiefs signed Breeland to a one-year, $2-million contract that includes a signing bonus of $1.15 million.
-Head coach Andy Reid named Breeland a starting cornerback to begin the regular season, alongside Kendall Fuller.
+On March 18, 2019, the Kansas City Chiefs signed Breeland to a one-year, $2 million contract that includes a signing bonus of $1.15 million.
+Head coach Andy Reid named Breeland a starting cornerback to begin the regular season, alongside former Redskins' teammate Kendall Fuller.

-In Week 2 against the Oakland Raiders, Breeland intercepted Derek Carr in the endzone as the Chiefs won 28–10.
-In Week 4 against the Detroit Lions, Breeland recovered a fumble by running back Kerryon Johnson in the endzone and returned it 100 yards for a touchdown in the 34–30 win.
-Additionally, in Week 14, Breeland made the game-winning pass deflection against the New England Patriots on fourth down in a defining victory, while seizing control of the AFC West.
-In Super Bowl LIV against the San Francisco 49ers, Breeland recorded a team-high seven tackles and intercepted a pass by Jimmy Garoppolo during the 31–20 win.
+In Week 2 against the Oakland Raiders, Breeland intercepted Derek Carr in the end zone as the Chiefs won 28–10.
+In Week 4 against the Detroit Lions, Breeland recovered a fumble by running back Kerryon Johnson in the end zone and returned it 100 yards for a touchdown in the 34–30 win.
+Additionally, in Week 14, Breeland made a game-winning pass deflection against the Patriots on fourth down; the win allowed the Chiefs to clinch the AFC West.
+He finished the 2019 season with 48 total tackles, two interceptions, eight passes defended, and two fumble recoveries.

+In Super Bowl LIV against the San Francisco 49ers, Breeland recorded a team-high seven tackles and intercepted a pass by quarterback Jimmy Garoppolo during the 31–20 win.

 2020 season

-On April 14, 2020, the Kansas City Chiefs signed Breeland to a one-year, $3 million contract that includes a signing bonus of $1.50 million.
-He was suspended the first four games of the 2020 season for violating the league's policy on substance abuse, and was placed on the reserve/suspended list on September 5, 2020.
-He was reinstated from suspension on October 6 and activated to the roster on October 10.
+On April 14, 2020, the Chiefs signed Breeland to a one-year, $3 million contract that includes a signing bonus of $1.50 million.
+He was suspended the first four games of the 2020 season for violating the league's policy on substance abuse, and was placed on the reserve/suspended list on September 5.
+He was reinstated from suspension on October 6, and activated to the roster on October 10.
 Overall, he finished the 2020 season with 38 total tackles, two interceptions, nine passes defended, and one forced fumble.